SaltSaladd/AmongUsUtils/README.md

 Utilities 🛠️:
 - [AUnlocker](https://github.com/astra1dev/AUnlocker) - Variety of patches, such as unlocking all cosmetics, unlocking your FPS and more.
 PC only

 - [BetterAmongUs](https://github.com/EnhancedNetwork/BetterAmongUs-Public) - Client sided mod that enhances the experience.
+PC only

-- [Unlock dlekS ehT](https://github.com/Tommy-XL/Unlock-dlekS-ehT) - Unlocks dlekS ehT (Reversed skeld)
+- [Unlock dlekS ehT](https://github.com/Tommy-XL/Unlock-dlekS-ehT) - Unlocks dlekS ehT (Reversed skeld).
+PC only

 ------
 Cheating 🐱‍💻: